WNBA’s 8-year labour deal to hike average salary to $130,000

 The rookie scale for the Nos.
 1-4 picks will rise to $68,000 — an increase of about $15,000 from this year — plus the ability to qualify for league-guaranteed money under the marketing agreement.

-“It was collaborative effort,'” WNBA players’ union president Nneka Ogwumike said.
+“It was a collaborative effort,” WNBA players’ union president Nneka Ogwumike said.
 “I think that we really all had the same things in mind and had different way of getting there.
-We really put our heads together and came with some ideas.”
+We really put our heads together and came up with some ideas.”

 Ogwumike said the